gatsbyjs/gatsby/docs/blog/2019-04-03-how-to-build-a-blog-with-wordpress-and-gatsby-part-1/index.md

 ### Advanced Custom Fields

-The first plugin I'd like to mention is [Advanced Custom Fields](https://www.advancedcustomfields.com/), or ACF.
+The first plugin I'd like to mention is [Advanced Custom Fields](https://www.advancedcustomfields.com/), or ACF for short.
 This is perhaps one of my favorite plugins of all time since it allows you to create custom fields for any post type or page.
 You can override defaults.
 You can create any number of fields for the user ranging from What You See Is What You Get (or WYSIWYG) editors and date pickers (free) to galleries and repeater fields (pro).
 With this tool, you can truly customize the site to be exactly what your client needs.

 ### ACF to REST API